formsandflows/PACo/README.md

 Main features of **PACo** are:
 * Regular and hotfix releases.
 * Extended documentation.
+* Two supporting canvas apps:
-* A supporting canvas app to simplify using PACo canvas components:  **PACo - Copy from**
+  * **PACo - Copy from** to simplify using PACo canvas components.
+    * This is a new canvas app from version 4.0.0.
-* A supporting canvas app to demonstrate the canvas components: **PACo - Examples**
+  * **PACo - Examples** to demonstrate the canvas components.
-  * This canvas app will be re-added in version 4.1.0.
+    * TThis app in included in version 3.4.0 but not in version 4.0.0.
+It will be added again in version 4.1.0.
-* GitHub issues for reporting issues.
+* GitHub issues to report an issue.
 * Proven and very configurable canvas components.
 * Responsiveness.
 * Designed for a multi-language implementation.